-During 2023 and 2022, the Company had no related party transactions, other than the Company's transactions with its non-consolidated affiliate, Harmony.
-See Note 7 - "Equity Investments in Unconsolidated Affiliate" in the notes to our consolidated financial statements in Item 8 for more information on our relationship with our non-consolidated affiliate Harmony Plastics Private Limited.
+During 2024 and 2023, the Company had no related party transactions, other than the Company's transactions with its non-consolidated affiliate, Harmony.
+See Note 6 to our consolidated financial statements for more information on our relationship with our non-consolidated affiliate Harmony Plastics Private Limited.